• About

 The Czech Easter Eggs are still made in a traditional way of first blowing the content of a real egg out and then decorating the egg with elaborate designs.
 Which, of course, means, that the eggs are very fragile!

-The Prague Half Marathon is usually held first Sunday in April (or last week in March) and according to the runner’s reviews, is always very well organised and includes an excellent running course.
+The Prague Half Marathon is usually held first Sunday in April and according to the runner’s reviews, is always very well organised and includes an excellent running course.

 The course will take you through the main historic areas around both sides of the Vltava river, and you’ll even run on Charles Bridge to cross the river.
 If you are thinking of running the half marathon, it’s best to register early and book your accommodation well in advance.